 Of course, there are many other options besides just these three but these are the ones that she personally loves.

 Lego currently has 52 different Lego Friends sets that you can purchase that are actively sold.
 Of course, you can find many different older Lego Friends sets as they have produced over 500 of them since their release in 2012.

 4. Lego Creator 3in1 Sets

-Another popular type of Lego sets that will be able to be built by 5,6, or 7 year olds are the Lego Creator sets.
+Another popular type of Lego set that can be built by 5,6, or 7-year-olds is the Lego Creator set.
 These amazing sets put out by the Lego Group are sure to spark the imaginations of your younger child.

 The really cool thing about the Lego creator sets is that you can use the same bricks to build three different Lego models!
-Talk about the fun never having to end with Lego.
+Talk about the fun never has to end with Lego.

 Some of the most popular Lego Creator sets are:

 - Lego Creator Tiger